dwarvesf/playground/Blockchain/Metaplex NFT Compression.md

 ---
-tags: blockchain, solana, metaplex, nft-compression
+tags: blockchain, solana, metaplex, nft-compression, nft, profile, merkle-trees, indexer
 author: Tran Khac Vy
+github_id: trankhacvy
 date: 2023-03-13
+icy: 10
 ---

 With the rise of NFTs on the Solana blockchain, there is a growing demand for these digital assets to be as commonplace as any other item on the internet.
 This includes every single item in a game's inventory, proof of engagement in popular consumer apps, and even a personal profile for every human on Earth.